emostov/see-ethe/README.md

 * Facilitates call (read) and send (write) interactions with smart contracts
 * MetaMask is used for write interactions to sign transactions and set gas
-* After a succesful write a link to the relevant transaction shows up as a button
+* After a successful write a link to the relevant transaction shows up as a button
 * Currently available for the Rinkeby test-net so the feature can be demoed with no real risk
 * At the moment the feature is only available for the Wrapped Ether (wEth) smart contract
-* The Wrapped Eth contract facilatates a one-to-one transfer of Ether to an ERC-20 with equivalent value in order to get around the fact that Eth does not comply to the ERC-20 standard
+* The Wrapped Eth contract facilitates a one-to-one transfer of Ether to an ERC-20 with equivalent value in order to get around the fact that Eth does not comply to the ERC-20 standard
 * Since the Write feature was the last feature I worked on, it is not yet been implemented for every write function of the wEth contract and I can only confirm that the deposit function is working

 ##### Challenges

-The primary challenges for this feature were 1) simply learning solidity well enough to thoroughly understand the contract, 2) facilating MetaMask integration with a UX that closely mimiced Etherscan, and 3) having user input _consistently_ propagate correctly to the solidity method call for write methods.
-For the former I spent about a day going through the solidity docs to get a deeper understanding of the language and code execution in the EVM.
+The primary challenges for this feature were 1) simply learning Solidity well enough to thoroughly understand the contract, 2) facilitating MetaMask integration with a UX that closely mimicked Etherscan, and 3) having user input _consistently_ propagate correctly to the solidity method call for write methods.
+For the former I spent about a day going through the Solidity docs to get a deeper understanding of the language and code execution in the EVM.
 The latter two challenges are still a work in progress and due to time scale I have only spent minimal time on addressing them.
+For example, to use the deposit() function of the smart contract, the user input propagates until MetaMask starts handling the transaction, at which point the msg.value gets set to 0.
+I hypothesize that I just need to better understand the MetaMask api, which I have not had a chance to do yet.

 ##### Code highlights for calling the deposit function on the wEth contract